 Missouri Headwaters State Park is where the Gallatin, Madison, and Jefferson Rivers come together to form the Missouri River.
 When the Lewis and Clark Expedition arrived here in 1905, they had to decide which one would lead them to the mountains and eventually the Pacific Ocean.
 In addition to Lewis and Clark history, there is interpretive information about Native Americans that used this space.
 It’s a great park for a day trip, short hikes, and fishing, or spend the night in the campground and take advantage of the evening ranger programs.

 Lewis and Clark Caverns State Park has nothing to do with Lewis and Clark (except they camped nearby), but it is a great place to explore both above and below ground.
 Montana’s first state park is a showstopper and it’s worth a visit if you like exploring caves.
 Stalactites, stalagmites, columns, and cave bacon decorate this large limestone cave.
 A two-hour guided tour takes visitors through two miles of walkable cave trail.
 For more of a challenge, those 12 and older can strap on a helmet and headlamp, get off the trail, and crawl through the cave on a Wild Cave Tour.

-Montana’s State Capital isn’t huge compared to other state capitals – there are just over a million people in the whole state—but there is a lot to see and do in Helena.
+Montana’s State Capital isn’t huge compared to other state capitals – there are just over a million people in the whole state—but there are a lot of things to do in Helena with kids.
 The Great Northern Town Center features a carousel of native Montana animals, a hands-on children’s museum, and a Lewis and Clark walk that takes you along on their expedition.